-Advanced Care at Home Advanced Care at Home is a personalized, patient-centered program that provides care for patients with certain clinical conditions in their homes, or at another appropriate care location.
-No charge, Enrollee pays nothing Advanced Care at Home services must be associated with an acute episode and the treatment plan may include restorative care associated with the acute episode.
+Advanced Care at Home Advanced Care at Home is a personalized, patient-centered program that provides care for patients with certain clinical conditions in their homes, or at another appropriate care location such as a family member's home or temporary residence.
+No charge, Enrollee pays nothing Advanced Care at Home services must be associated with an acute episode in which the member is treated for a brief but severe episode of illness, for conditions that are the result of disease such as, but not exclusive to, congestive heart failure, pneumonia, upper urinary tract infection or cellulitis.
+The treatment plan may include restorative care associated with the acute episode.
 The duration of an episode of care (which includes acute and restorative phases) is limited to a total of 30 days.
-To receive advanced care in the home: The Enrollee must be referred into the advanced care program by the managing provider at a Network emergency room setting, Advanced Care at Home requires Preauthorization based on the Enrollee's health status, treatment plan, and home setting or another appropriate care location within the Service Area, The clinical condition must meet inpatient Medical Necessity criteria, The Enrollee must consent to receiving advanced care described in the treatment plan, The care location, such as the Enrollee's residence, must be within 30 minutes ground travel time of an emergency department, and The care location, such as the Enrollee's residence, must, have cell service.
-Advanced Care at Home is provided through Medically Home, our Network provider, and will provide the following services in the Enrollee's home or appropriate care location: Home visits by RNs, physical therapists, occupational therapists, speech therapists, respiratory therapists, nutritionist, health aides, and other healthcare professionals in accordance with the Advanced Care at Home treatment plan and the provider's scope of practice and licensure.
-Communication devices to allow the Enrollee to contact the medical command center 24 hours a day,
+To receive advanced care in the home: The Enrollee must be referred into the advanced care program by the managing provider at an emergency room, urgent care or inpatient setting, Advanced Care at Home requires Preauthorization based on the Enrollee's health status, treatment plan, and home setting or another appropriate care location within the Service Area, The clinical condition must meet inpatient Medical Necessity criteria, The Enrollee must consent to receiving advanced care described in the treatment plan, The care location, such as the Enrollee's residence, must be within 30 minutes ground travel time of an emergency department, and The care location, such as the Enrollee's residence, must, have cell service.
+Advanced Care at Home is provided through Medically Home, our Network provider, and they will provide the following services in the Enrollee's home or appropriate care location: • Home visits by RNs, physical therapists, occupational therapists, speech therapists, respiratory

+- therapists, nutritionist, health aides, and other healthcare professionals in accordance with the Advanced Care at Home treatment plan and the provider's scope of practice and licensure. - Communication devices to allow the Enrollee to contact the medical command center 24 hours a day, 7 days a week.
+This includes needed communication technology to support reliable connection for communication, and a personal emergency response system alert device to contact the medical command center if the Enrollee is unable to get to a phone.